Healthy eating habits that may help reduce cancer risk

 Eat the rainbow

-Focus on fresh, bright and diverse.
-We have such a rich assortment of vegetables and fruit in Africa, so take the time to enjoy them!
+Focus on fresh, bright, and diverse.
+We have a rich assortment of vegetables and fruit in Africa, so take the time to enjoy them.
 Spinach, mangoes, tomatoes, carrots, moringa… the list goes on, and most are packed with impactful antioxidants that help repair damaged cells.
-Some studies have shown that diets which are full of fruit, vegetables and legumes can be instrumental in lowering your risk for cancer.
+Some studies have shown that diets which are full of fruit, vegetables, and legumes can be instrumental in lowering your risk for cancer.

 Speaking of African superfoods, add these to your meals to strengthen your immune system.